jpaylaga/bus-service-fe/README.md

 Start react js application

-    npm start
+    npm run dev

-You can now access the server at http://localhost:8000
+You can now access the server at http://localhost:8080

 **TL;DR command list**